mlesniak/mlesniak.github.io/redis-1k.md

         new() { Type = RedisDataType.Array, ArrayValues = arrayElements.ToList() };
 ```

-When we now start our server and then redis-cli the following output will be printed
+When we now start our server followed by redis-cli the following output will be printed
 ```
 Server started, listening for clients.
 Client connected